NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

    transitions from forced outage to operational during a given simulation timestep, for each demand response unit in each timeperiod.
 Unitless.

-An optional parameter is available to set the initial state of borrowed load for the unit:
+An optional Vector parameter of length demand response units, is available to set the initial state of borrowed load for the unit:

  - `initialborrowedload`, as 64-bit floats representing the initial borrowed load for the unit as a fraction [0.0, 1.0] of energy capacity at timestep 1, for each demand response unit.